Huntington-Oyster Bay Audubon Society is a chapter of the National

 - We sponsored a “Kids and Birds” program in seven Mayan schools.
 This program introduces elementary and secondary students to scientific inquiry and conservation through the observation of birds and their habitats.
 CCFC's teachers, all of whom are young women who completed at least one CALT 25 day workshop, reaches remote village schools that border the cloud forests of the central highlands.
 The curriculum contains 10 lessons introducing students to basic biology and avian ecology.
 The program takes place in the villages that have the highest conservation priority.

 - The Long Island Diamondback Terrapin Project: HOBAS has strongly supported the adoption of a regulation that mandates the use of TEDS on all commercial crab pots in New York.

 - We helped sponsor native landscaping at the Exxon Mobile site in CSH, which is being restored into native grassland.

 - Target Rock National Wildlife Refuge Clean Ups: We annual beach cleanups partnering with the USFWS at Target Rock National Wildlife Refuge in Lloyd Harbor.
 We are in discussions to sponsor fishing line receptacles on the beach.

-- We sponsored a native demonstration garden at Sagamore Hill National Historic Site and partnered with the Park Service to host a Birding Blitz event in order to collect data to compare to President Roosevelt's documentation.
+- We continue to sponsor a native demonstration garden at Sagamore Hill National Historic Site and partnered with the Park Service to host a Birding Blitz event in order to collect data to compare to President Roosevelt's documentation.

 - Hosted 10 public educational programs.
 Outstanding, prestigious guest speakers address vital conservation issues, nature topics and exciting travel destinations.
 Monthly programs are free and open to the public.